Get in Touch

 How did Business Process Reengineering come about?
 It was in the 80s when Michael Jammer and James Champy, developers and leading exponents, presented the first phase of this methodology, giving a radical turnaround to many businesses.
 In a single idea, they define the methodology as “the in-depth review and radical redesign of processes to achieve dramatic improvements in critical, contemporary performance measures such as cost, quality, service and speed”.
 And to do so, they divide it into 4 fundamental phases:

-The implementation of a BPR model, according to Davenport, must include a process of internal mapping so that the approach actually helps organizations to identify high value and low performance activities, this implies a detailed analysis of each of the processes and/or tasks that are carried out within the company, in order to redefine and improve them looking for simplified and efficient processes.
+According to Davenport, must include a process of internal mapping.
+So that the approach actually helps organizations to identify high value and low performance activities.
+This implies a detailed analysis of each of the processes and/or tasks that are carried out within the company.
+In order to redefine and improve them looking for simplified and efficient processes.
 Therefore, it is important that it is done according to the defined and recommended steps:

 1. Identify the reengineering process: focus on all follow-up actions based on the company’s vision and target process.
 In addition to cost reduction, worker satisfaction, production time reduction and performance improvement should also be prioritized.